ilkinisler/Retriever-LLMs-Indexing/README.md

 Enables the AI to handle large amounts of data efficiently.

-Can be customized for different industries, like healthcare or finance.

 ## 3. How to Measure RAG Performance

 To see how well a RAG system works, we measure both the retrieval and generation quality.